 The T300 makes approach shots easier, both through extra distance but also added control of direction.
 The strong flight cuts through the wind with ease and the feel has certainly moved a step or two closer to that of a players club, while remaining explosive from a wider area.
-It’s an ideal option for the mid-to-high handicapper who hasn’t upgraded their set for a few years or for any golfer wanting more help from the club in achieving more distance and accuracy.
+An ideal option for the mid-to-high handicapper who hasn’t upgraded their set for a few years or for any golfer wanting more distance and accuracy.

 Explosive off the face without feeling harsh

 Delivers consistently long carries with a very stable ball flight

 Excellent value for money

 Might not offer the launch slower swingers were hoping to see

 Why you can trust Golf Monthly Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Watch Joel Tadman test all four of the new Titleist T-Series irons for 2021

 The old T300 iron undoubtedly performed but it arguably didn’t really have the premium, slick look of the other models in the range.
 Titleist looks to have addressed that with the new version, adding a chrome plating for a sleeker, longer lasting look more in keeping with the rest of the T-Series iron range.

 The Max Impact technology is visible here but the extra tungsten weighting isn’t unless you look deep down into the cavity.
 Again, the look of this iron can’t really be faulted.
 The thicker topline versus the T200 is obvious, but it’s not thick enough to hide the wide sole of the longer irons in the playing position unfortunately.